rfaria/CS50x/README.md

 # CS50x

-This repository is dedicated to my submitions to CS50x projects.
+This repository is dedicated to my submissions to CS50x's projects.
 CS50x is the online version of Harvard University's introduction to computer science and programming.